Request Request an Appointment Forms Forms Call Call Us Map View Map Google Google Facebook Facebook

 • Visible plaque buildup

 Be sure to call our office as soon as you become aware of any of these symptoms.
-Dr. Suggala and Dr. Albeer will examine your gums and determine whether you need scaling and root planing.
+Dr. Suggala will examine your gums and determine whether you need scaling and root planing.
 The more the infection has advanced, the more likely it is that you’ll need this treatment.

 What to Expect During the Scaling & Root Planing Procedure